Abhishek004-thapa/TSFGRIP-DataScience/Prediction Using Supervised ML/README.md

 Main aim of this project is to make prediction using Supervised ML algorithms such as `LinearRegression` and `RandomForestRegressor` for regression based problems as well as provide knowledge about the method of making predictions for unseen data.

+`Supervised ML` is defined by its use of labeled datasets(for each input, their corresponding output is given) to train algorithms that to classify data or predict outcomes accurately

 ## `STEPS: `

   1) Importing required important libraries.